 Expert tip: Head here in autumn for picture-perfect fall-foliage scenery around the cascade.

-Visitors enjoy scenic Dry Falls in the Nantahala National Forest, North Carolina © Alamy Stock Photo
+Visitors can enjoy the scenery without getting wet at Dry Falls in the Nantahala National Forest © Alamy Stock Photo

 10. Dry Falls, North Carolina